TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/ModuleConfiguration.rst

 ============================

 .. versionchanged:: 12.0
-   Registration of backend modules was changed with Version 12.
-If you are using another version of TYPO3 please use the version switcher on the top left of this document to go to the respective version.
+   Registration of backend modules was changed with version 12.
+If you are using an older version of TYPO3 please use the version switcher on the top left of this document to go to the respective version.

 The configuration of backend modules is placed in the